top of page

 Guest post by Giulia Pucci

 Before STEM Day, I was scrambling for ideas.
 How could I impress these students?
 What would wow them and inspire them to explore STEM further?
 I was introduced to so much technology this semester, but I had no idea what would suit these students best.
 That’s when I discovered the Sphero robots.
 These little spherical robots work similarly to an RC car.
-Connect the Sphero to the iPad by Bluetooth and you’re ready to go!
+Connect the Sphero to the iPad by Bluetooth, and you’re ready to go!
 Even deeper than the ability to drive the Sphero around like a toy car is the ability to program.
-The Sphero EDU app allows students to practice click and drag programming, getting them used to the logical style associated with programing.
+The Sphero EDU app allows students to practice click-and-drag programming, getting them used to the logical style associated with programming.

 Giulia Pucci